30 Best Online Master’s in School Counseling Programs (2026)

 Students can find information about state grants from state sites or by doing an online search engine search with keywords like “(your state) graduate school grants” or “master’s program grants for (your state).”

-On top of federal and state funding options, students have access to numerous privately funded scholarships and assistantships that are specifically catered to students pursuing degrees in clinical mental health counseling.
+Beyond federal and state funding, students have access to numerous privately funded scholarships and assistantships that are specifically catered to students pursuing degrees in clinical mental health counseling.
 It can be overwhelming to start thinking about where to look for such opportunities, but one resource is the U.S. Department of Labor’s Scholarship Finder.
 Here are a few counseling-specific scholarships available as an example of what’s out there:

-The career outlook for school counselors is a bright one, especially as the demand for mental health counseling continues to grow.
+The career outlook for school counselors is strong, with rising demand tied to growing K-12 mental health needs and roughly 31,000 annual openings projected each year through 2034.
 The median national salary for school counselors was $65,140 per year in 2024, according to the U.S. Bureau of Labor Statistics.
-With a projected 4 percent growth in school counselor jobs by 2034, students pursuing school counseling can expect ample opportunity for career placement following their graduation from a school counseling master’s program.
+With a projected 4 percent growth in school counselor jobs from 2024 to 2034, graduates of school counseling master’s programs enter a field with consistent demand across K-12 settings.

 The three top-paying states for school counselors, as of 2024, are: